Assessment Committee

 Welcome

 This is the faculty and classified professional page of the Riverside Assessment Committee (RAC).
 Here you will find our membership list, SAO and SLO assessment resources, helpful articles and links, and more.
 Assessment need not be scary or boring.
 It can helpful in guiding discipline discussions about teaching, learning, and equity.
-If you have any assessment-related questions, please reach out to your department representative or to Jude Whitton, Denise Kruizenga-Muro, or Wendy McEwen.
+If you have any assessment-related questions, please reach out to your department representative or to Rosa Rodriguez-Frazier, Denise Kruizenga-Muro, or Wendy McEwen.

 Computer and reporting forms